codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_4211.rst

 Session Handler Key Changes
 ===========================

-The key of the session data record for :ref:`sessoins-databasehandler-driver`, :ref:`sessoins-memcachedhandler-driver` and :ref:`sessoins-redishandler-driver` has changed.
+The key of the session data record for :ref:`sessions-databasehandler-driver`, :ref:`sessions-memcachedhandler-driver` and :ref:`sessions-redishandler-driver` has changed.
 Therefore, any existing session data will be invalidated after the upgrade if you are using these session handlers.